 We can all reach an alpha state of mind.

-We experience alpha state of mind frequency when we are daydreaming or consciously practicing mindfulness or meditation or other times when we are in the flow — on automatic.
+We experience the alpha state of mind frequency when we are daydreaming or consciously practising mindfulness or meditation or other times when we are in the flow — on automatic.

-We are in beta state of mind when wide awake and operating in today’s fast paced lifestyle.
+We are in the beta state of mind when wide awake and operating in today’s fast-paced lifestyle.